 It is completely safe for solo female travellers to explore Northern Portugal.
 Hopefully, my post will give you some ideas on places you would like to see outside Porto.

-Thank you for reading my Porto day trips post
+Thank you for reading my post on Porto day trips

 Lisbon region posts